Freedmen's Cemetery (Louisiana): History

 New burials at the Freedmen's Cemetery came mainly from referrals by the Freedmen's Hospitals in Louisiana with approximately 716 interments made between 1867 and 1869.
 Well maintained at first, the cemetery's new graves were marked with wooden headboards; most of the names and causes of death for the deceased were also recorded in ledgers maintained by cemetery officials.
 Those original records are now maintained by the U.S. National Archives and Records Administration with digital copies available via various family history research websites.

 Over time, Freedmen's Hospital branches were shuttered, including the Freedmen's Hospital in New Orleans, which closed its doors on January 1, 1869.
 As a result, new burials ceased at this Freedmen's Cemetery, effective May 1869.

 By 1872, the entire Freedmen's Bureau was disabled.
-In 1873, a memo from the U.S. Quartermaster's Office documented that the Freedmen's Cemetery initiative at Chalmette had been abandoned.
+In 1873, a memo from the U.S. Army quartermaster general documented that the Freedmen's Cemetery initiative at Chalmette had been abandoned.

 Deciding that the U.S. government had no desire to acquire or maintain the property adjacent to the national cemetery, federal officials ordered construction of a brick wall in 1874 to separate the cemeteries, and transferred ownership of the Freedmen's Cemetery land back to the City of New Orleans, which then sold the land in 1875 to Louisiana's Agricultural & Mechanical College.
-The Chairman of the Board of the college made attempts to have the national cemetery take over the cemetery as he saw evidence of U.S. Colored Troops buried there and could still see some markers, but no movement was made by the federal government.
+The chairman of the board of the college made attempts to have the national cemetery take over the cemetery as he saw evidence of U.S. Colored troops buried there and could still see some markers, but no movement was made by the federal government.

+Over the years, the nearby Mississippi River flooded and frequently spilled over the knee-high levee, gradually depositing more and more dirt on top of the existing soil of the cemetery grounds, further obscuring evidence of the burials that had been made there.
 Today, the cemetery is situated within the Chalmette Battlefield, which is part of the Jean Lafitte National Historical Park and Preserve.
-There have been ground penetrating radar studies done, but the results were inconclusive due to the depth of the bodies.
-The river levee was only knee-high, so the river would flood often making more dirt on top of the existing soil.
+There have been ground penetrating radar studies done to try to find evidence of individual graves, but the results were deemed inconclusive due to the burial depths of the bodies.

 Interments

 More than eighty men, women, and children who died at the Freedmen's Bureau Hospital in New Orleans between May and July 1867 were interred at the Freedmen's Cemetery.
-Their individual names, causes and dates of death, and burial plot numbers were documented in Freedmen's Bureau records, which are available at the National Archives.
+Their names, causes and dates of death, and burial plot numbers were documented in Freedmen's Bureau records, which are available at the National Archives.
 Causes of death included: age-related debility, anasarca, apoplexy, brain inflammation, cholera, dropsy, dysentery, edema, epilepsy, gangrene, hepatitis, lung inflammation, paralysis, phthisis, pleurisy, pneumonia, rheumatic fever, rheumatism, scrofula, smallpox, and tetanus.

 Additionally, Freedmen's Cemetery interments were reported in death notices and other news coverage of New Orleans area newspapers, including that of Eliza Blondeau.
 Also known as Mary Johnson, Blondeau was a November 1867 homicide victim of Jefferson Lewis, whose 1868 trial was covered by the New Orleans Republican.